Q: When is the application deadline for the upcoming seasons?

-A: This is because the game could not be scheduled in GotSport based upon the information given to the Designated Scheduling Coordinator.
+A: This is because the game could not be scheduled in GotSport based upon the information given to the designate scheduling coordinator.
 The venue/field given was either not created in GotSport at the time, or no time/field was provided.
-The host club will need to submit a schedule update using the link on the Conference website, in the Scores, Standings & Schedules drop down to get the game details placed correctly on the schedule in GotSport.
+The host club will need to submit a schedule update.

-Q: How do we get referees assigned for our games?
+Q: How do we get referees for our game?

 Q: How much do we pay referees?

 A: US Youth Soccer Leagues Program Conference games will use a 3-man referee system.
 Each team is responsible for one-half of the total referee fees per game and payment is to be made in cash prior to each game as follows:

 13U and 14U: $85 per game per team; a total of $170 ($70 to Referee and $50 to each AR)